build-on-aws/content/posts/well-arch-chatbot/index.md

 date: 2023-03-07
 ---

 The [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/) is a set of best practices for designing and operating reliable, secure, efficient, and cost-effective systems in the cloud.
 However, finding the right answers to questions related to the framework can be time-consuming and challenging.
+So I decided to build a chatbot to answer questions related to the framework and provide developers with quick and accurate responses - all with links to supporting documents.
 In this article, I'll share tips and guidance on building a ChatGPT powered AWS Well-Architected chatbot.
-This chatbot can answer questions related to the framework and provide developers with quick and accurate responses and with links to supporting documents.

 ![AWS Well-Architected Chatbot](images/well_arch_chatbot.png)